timjogorman/Multisentence-AMR-guidelines/ms-amr.md

 -------------------------------------------------------

 There is a class of mentions that we generally don't treat as co-referential within AMR, and which we therefore don't want to treat as co-referential in multi-sentence AMR.
 One clear-cut example of these are the "unit" arguments of quantity phases.
 Look at the AMR for the following sentence, and note that we have two different monetary amounts, each in a unit of "dollar".
-Indeed, both mentions of dollar are referring to teh same thing -- the general idea of US dollars.
-But we nevertheless don't corefer them -- it would be wrong for an AMR annotator to replace "d2 / dollar" with a mere reentrant variable "d3":
+Indeed, both mentions of dollar are referring to the same thing -- the general idea of US dollars.
+But we nevertheless don't corefer them -- it would be wrong for an AMR annotator to replace "d2 / dollar" with a mere reentrant variable "d3".

 ```
 The government 's borrowing authority dropped at midnight Tuesday to $ 2.80 trillion from $ 2.87 trillion .